-The Lac Tétépisca property consists of 62 contiguous CDC claims covering 3,343.12 ha in the southwest Manicouagan reservoir area, 234 km north-northwest of the city of Baie-Comeau, Québec.
+The Lac Tétépisca property consists of 72 contiguous CDC claims and two isolated CDC claims covering total of 3,990.50 ha in the southwest Manicouagan reservoir area, 234 km north-northwest of the city of Baie-Comeau, Québec.
 The area is accessible year-round by logging roads which starts from Route 389 and is part of SOQUEM Inc. and Quinto Technology Inc.'s former Lac Guéret-Nord project.
-Focus purchased 100% of the mineral rights in the Lac Tétépisca property in August 2011 (67 CDC claims).
+Focus purchased 100% of the mineral rights in the Lac Tétépisca property in August 2011 which at the time comprised 67 CDC claims.
 In August to November 2013, Focus added 29 contiguous CDC to the claim block.
 During the year ended September 30, 2014, 6 claims were transferred from the Lac Tétépisca Nord property to the Lac Tétépisca property, increasing the number of claims to 102.

 During the year ended September 30, 2015, Focus wrote down the cost of the Lac Tétépisca property by \$173,414 subsequent to the Company allowing 15 claims to lapse.
 The results of the exploration work completed on the 15 claims were not encouraging and did not support further exploration.
 On September 30, 2015, the Lac Tétépisca property comprised 87 CDC claims.
-The property was subsequently further reduced from 87 CDC claims to the current 62 CDC claims.
+The property was subsequently further reduced from 87 CDC claims to the current 62 CDC claims and then later expanded to the current 74 CDC claims.